Historical Trauma Among African Americans

 The first, Historical Trauma Among African Americans, ACEs, and Hope, explores how Adverse Childhood Experiences (ACEs) can compound multi-generational trauma, and what hope looks like for families.

-A new series of three podcasts on Historical Trauma Among African Americans, Radical Healing, and Resilience highlights the impact of past traumas and its ongoing influence on youth and families, how pain shows up in different settings, and how practitioners can support healing.
+An additional series of three podcasts on Historical Trauma Among African Americans, Radical Healing, and Resilience highlights the impact of past traumas and its ongoing influence on youth and families, how pain shows up in different settings, and how practitioners can support healing.

 Historical Trauma Among African Americans, ACEs, and Hope